babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 }
 ```

-## How to create a fresh new component?
+## How can I create a fresh new component?
 Sometimes we need to create a new component.
 Usually, it's because the component hasn't been used by another iOS dev.

 What's the process?
 First of all, look at the checklist what needs to be done: